A series of free, online video lessons with examples and solutions to help Grade 7 students

 - I can compare two data sets using the range or MAD.

 The following diagrams show how to calculate the Mean Absolute Deviation.
-Scroll down the page for examples and solutions.
+Scroll down the page for examples and solutions on how to use the Mean Absolute Deviation.

 Variability and Deviations from the Mean